On some generalized Rapoport-Zink spaces: Introduction

 \end{theorem} Unsurprisingly, we apply the tricks of Kisin as in \cite{Ki2} to deduce the theorem from the Hodge type case.
 One can also deduce rigid analytic and perfectoid versions of the above uniformization theorem.

 We consider the examples of basic GSpin and special orthogonal groups Rapoport-Zink spaces.
 Let $\breve{\M}_1=\breve{\M}(\GSpin, b,\mu), \breve{\M}=\breve{\M}(\SO, b',\mu')$ be the associated basic Rapoport-Zink spaces, where $\GSpin=\GSpin(V,Q), \SO=\SO(V,Q)$ are unramified GSpin and special orthogonal groups associated to a quadratic space $(V,Q)$ over $\Q_p$, with $\dim V=n+2$ for some integer $n\geq 1$.
 By considering the $G$-zip associated to the universal $p$-divisible group with crystalline Tate tensors on the special fiber $\ov{\M_1}$ of $\breve{\M}_1$, we can define an Ekedahl-Oort stratification on $\ov{\M_1}$, and thus on $\M_{1red}$ (the reduced special fiber), which is the local analogue of the Ekedahl-Oort stratification for Shimura varieties of Hodge type (cf. \cite{Zh}).
-The index set of this stratification is a subset $^J\W^b$ of the Weyl group of $G_1$, which is then in bijection with some set of integers.
+The index set of this stratification is a subset $^J\W^b$ of the absolute Weyl group of $G_1$, which is thus finite.
+In fact one can find by computation that, it is in bijection with some explicit finite set of integers.
 For each $w\in\, ^J\W^b$, we have the associated Ekedahl-Oort stratum $\M_{1w}$ of $\M_{1red}$.
 On the other hand, in \cite{HP}, Howard and Pappas introduced another stratification for the reduced special fiber $\M_{1red}$: where $\Lambda$ runs through the set of vertex lattices, see loc. cit. section 5.
 By Corollary \ref{C:RZ SO} $\breve{\M}\simeq \breve{\M}_1/p^\Z$, we get the induced Ekedahl-Oort and Howard-Pappas stratifications for $\M_{red}$.
 The following theorem is proved in subsection \ref{subsection:HPEO}: see Theorem \ref{Thm:EO} and Corollary \ref{C:EO for SO} for more precise statements. \begin{theorem} Each Ekedahl-Oort stratum $\M_{1w}$ of $\M_{1red}$ is some (disjoint) union of Howard-Pappas strata.
 Similar result holds for $\M_{red}$. \end{theorem} For a similar result in the case of the basic unitary group $GU(1,n-1)$ Rapoport-Zink space, see \cite{VW} Theorem D.